Who We Are

 Behind the Đoàn Patch

-After 23 years, we’re excited to release for the first time ever our đoàn patch!
+We’re excited to share the design of our đoàn patch!
 To explain some of the symbolism:

 Each color represents the various branches of our movement, including Ấu Nhi, Thiếu Nhi, Nghĩa Sĩ, Hiệp Sĩ and Huynh Trưởng.